Antzed/INFO-371-image-categorization/findings.md

 ## Test language

-### attempt 1
+### Attempt 1
 Now let play with this network.

 The first thing that needs to be done is increase the sample size.
-Hence I will use 5000 image from each languages(EN, ZN) for training and 1000 images for each language for testing.
+Hence we will use 5000 image from each languages(EN, ZN) for training and 1000 images for each language for testing.

 So for the first attempt, we have a neural network of layer (64, 128, 128, 128), which in total uses 63072386 parameters and we trained the network for 10 epochs.